 Dental implants are very common with over 3 million Americans having at least one implant.

+To get started, schedule a consultation.
 At your consultation, your dentist will help decide if dental implants are right for you.
 Your doctor will examine your mouth, take x-rays, and determine if your jaw is strong and healthy enough to support one or more dental implants.
 You and your dentist can also explore other restorative dentistry options at this time.

 After you’ve been approved for treatment, your dentist will create a surgical plan for your dental implant, and schedule your oral surgery appointment, typically right in the office.
 At this appointment, your dentist will create a small opening in your gum tissue, place a dental implant secure in the jaw, then clean the area and suture it shut to encourage proper healing.

 Once your implant has been placed, healing will begin.
 It takes 1-2 weeks to heal completely from surgery, but it will take between 3-6 months for your dental implant to bond permanently with your jaw bone in a process called “osseointegration”.

 You’ll come back to our office for a few follow-up appointments as your mouth heals from surgery.
 During those appointments, your dentist will ensure you’re healing properly, and take impressions of your implant and teeth.
 These impressions are sent to a lab, where your implant tooth or teeth will be made.

 Once your custom implant tooth has come back from the lab, the dentist will permanently insert it on top of your implant.
 This appointment is quick, easy and you will be ready to start smiling and chewing immediately after!

 Dental implants do not require a lot of special care.
 To keep your mouth healthy, simply make sure you brush and floss regularly, and see your dentist every six months for a teeth cleaning and oral exam.